Zachary Wohlman: Amateur

 He was the first amateur boxer taken on by International Boxing Hall of Famer Freddie Roach, with whom he started training in 2008.
 Roach and Eric Brown trained him during his professional career.
 Brown says of him: I've had him box with world champions and contenders, and Zac's held his own with all of them.
 He's got mad skills, heart, determination and an eagerness to learn.

 He won the California Golden Gloves Championship in 2010.
 His amateur record was 18–4.

 Professional

 He made his professional boxing debut on December 1, 2011, at a packed Fight Night Club at Club Nokia in downtown Los Angeles, aired on Fox Sports Net, winning by unanimous decision.
-On March 31 Wohlman scored his first knockout, to improve his record to 3–0 (1 KO), over Clifford McPherson.
+On March 31 Wohlman scored his first knockout, to improve his record to 3–0 (1 KO), over Clifford McPherson, when McPherson couldn’t continue due to an injured hand.

 His performance on July 12, 2012, in Hollywood brought his record up to 4–0 and led to him being on the cover of LA Weekly.
 In February 2014 he defeated Luis Hernandez at the Florentine Gardens in Hollywood, California, in a four-round decision to bring his record to 7–1–1.